borisdj/EFCore.BulkExtensions/README.md

 context.BulkInsertOrUpdateOrDelete(entitiesList); context.BulkInsertOrUpdateOrDeleteAsync(entitiesList); // Sync
 context.BulkRead(entitiesList);                   context.BulkReadAsync(entitiesList);
 ```
-**Batch** Extensions are made on *IQueryable* DbSet and can be used in the following way.<br>
+**Batch** Extensions are made on *IQueryable* DbSet and can be used as in the following code segment.<br>
-(*updateColumns* optional parameter in which PropertyName is added explicitly when we need update to it's default value):
 They are done as pure sql and no check is done whether some are prior loaded in memory and are being Tracked.
+(*updateColumns* optional parameter in which PropertyName is added explicitly when we need update to it's default value)
 ```C#
 context.Items.Where(a => a.ItemId <= 500).BatchUpdate(context, new Item { Description = "Updated" });
 context.Items.Where(a => a.ItemId <= 500).BatchUpdateAsync(context, new Item { Description = "Updated" }, updateColumns);